-GrassROOTS Community Foundation (GCF) is a public health and social action organization.
-We invest in our community members’ collective well-being, so that they can use their health and energy to transform themselves, their families and communities.
-We support, develop and scale health and wellness programs for women and girls, particularly those who are impoverished.
-We also advocate for policies and practices that reduce disparities and foster equity.
+GrassROOTS Community Foundation (GCF) is a training organization with an emphasis on public health and social action.
+We invest in our community members’ collective well-being, and teach them how to use their healthy energy to transform themselves, their families and communities.
+We support, develop and tailor wellness programs for women and girls, particularly those who grew up in economic distress.
+We also advocate for policies and practices that reduce racial and gender disparities and foster equity.

 Our initiatives and programs are organized around four intersecting and overlapping areas of wellness: